 The person can be ordered to do certain things or not do certain things.
 For example, someone who has been convicted of shoplifting can be ordered not to enter the shop they stole from.
 Judges can only use this requirement if they consider that it will help stop the person from committing more crimes.

-These make up three of the nine different requirements of a CPO and deal with issues of mental health, drugs and alcohol:
+These make up 3 of the 10 different requirements of a CPO and deal with issues of mental health, drugs and alcohol: